rModGuide/AdminRemovalReports/README.md

 Cronjobs on MacOS and Linux are done via the [crontab](https://betterprogramming.pub/https-medium-com-ratik96-scheduling-jobs-with-crontab-on-macos-add5a8b26c30).

 The bot account needs `manage wiki` and `manage users` perms.
 The only reason it needs manage users is to check if user is banned.
+It is not currently set up to check if it has the perms it needs.
+If it doesn't have the right perms the bot will crash.
+Perm check will come in a future update.

 This bot was written for python 3.9 and the most recent versions of PRAW and PMAW.
 Install both of those modules via these links [PRAW](http://praw.readthedocs.io) and [PMAW](https://pypi.org/project/pmaw/).